/ Brand Kit

 Tertiary palettes

 Two supporting families for roles the primary brand colors don't carry alone.
-They fill specific functional jobs — they don't compete with Indigo/Emerald/Ember for brand expression.
-Surfaces and borders are not in here: they use Indigo 800–950 directly, because the brand canvas IS Indigo.
+They fill specific functional jobs — they don't compete with Brand Primary/Brand Secondary/Brand Accent for brand expression.
+Surfaces and borders are not in here: they use Brand Primary 800–950 directly, because the brand canvas IS Brand Primary.

 Tertiary · Slate